TRASE: Tracking-free 4D Segmentation and Editing: Experimental Results

-To date, while numerous benchmarks exist for dynamic video segmentation, such as DAVIS \cite{Perazzi2016, Pont-Tuset_arXiv_2017, Caelles_arXiv_2018, Caelles_arXiv_2019} and VOS \cite{vos2018, vos2019, vos2022}, there are still no well-established segmentation benchmarks for dynamic novel view synthesis.

-Such benchmarks are crucial for evaluating a comprehensive understanding of scenes, both geometrically and semantically.
-Existing datasets, such as Replica \cite{straub2019replica}, ScanNet \cite{dai2017scannet}, and ScanNet++ \cite{yeshwanthliu2023scannetpp}, include ground-truth labels for evaluating panoptic segmentation performance, but they do not cover dynamic sequences.
-To address this gap, we manually annotate dynamic sequences in our experiments and propose the \textit{NeRF-DS-Mask}, \textit{HyperNeRF-Mask}, \textit{Neu3D-Mask}, \textit{Immersive-Mask}, and \textit{Technicolor-Mask} benchmarks.
-Utilizing the powerful SAM2 model \cite{ravi2024sam2}, which provides consistent object masks across video sequences, we manually define the objects of interest for each sequence to evaluate their segmentation performance in our model.
-Examples of these mask objects can be seen in the supplementary.
+We manually annotate dynamic sequences of existing novel-view synthesis datasets and present their segmentation-aware versions: \textit{NeRF-DS-Mask}, \textit{HyperNeRF-Mask}, \textit{Neu3D-Mask}, \textit{Immersive-Mask}, and \textit{Technicolor-Mask}.
+Utilizing the powerful SAM2 model \cite{ravi2024sam2}, which provides consistent object masks across video sequences, we define the objects of interest for each sequence to evaluate their segmentation performance in our model and manually refine them.
+Qualitative examples of the augmented sequences, together with a description of the raw datasets, can be found in the supplementary material.